Law and Business in the European Union

 Fees & Financial Aid

-Deposit: A non-refundable deposit of $300 for the class and an additional deposit of $700 is required to secure your spot and it is applied to the tuition charge
+Deposit: A non-refundable deposit of $300 for the class and an additional deposit of $700 for the internship (if applicable) is required to secure your spot and it is applied to the tuition charge

 Financial Aid: US law students are typically eligible for financial aid to cover tuition, airfare, housing, food, local travel costs and school supplies (click here for more information)